romario-stankovic/inventory-management-system/README.md

 <h1 align="center">Inventory Management System</h1>

-This project was given as a final exam project for "Object Oriented Programming" at Singidunum University.
-The goal of this course was to teach students about OOP concepts and fundamentals.
+"Inventory Management System" is a final exam project from the "Object Oriented Programming 1" course at Singidunum University.
+The course was designed to teach students about OOP concepts like abstraction, encapsulation, interfacing, inheritance, design patterns, etc. using the Java programming language.

-The project had a free topic, but had to meet some minimum requirements of having at least 4 classes from which one was abstract, at least one interface, File I/O and usage of at least one design pattern.
+The topic for this project was free, but there were some minimal requirements that had to be fulfilled.
+The application had to contain at least 4 classes, from which one should be an abstract class and at least one should implement an interface.
+There was also the need for file I/O operations for saving/loading data from/into the application.

-This theme for this project was Inventory Management where there are a couple of different used each with their own options for adding or removing items from the storage unit.
+The topic chosen for this project was an "Inventory management system" which contains a couple of different user types, items and categories over which these users manipulate.

 ## 💡 Features

-Some features this program provides:

 - Multiple user types
-- Logging
+- Activity Logging
 - Menu
 - Item management